GerritCodeReview/k8s-gerrit/helm-charts/gerrit/README.md

     depending of TLS is enabled in the Ingress or not, otherwise the Jetty servlet will run into an endless redirect loop.

+- `httpd.gracefulStopTimeout` / `sshd.gracefulStopTimeout`

+    To enable graceful shutdown of the embedded jetty server and SSHD, a timeout has to be set with this option.
+This will be the maximum time, Gerrit will wait for HTTP requests to finish before shutdown.

 - `container.user`

     The technical user in the Gerrit container is called `gerrit`.
 Thus, this